jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.18 FD8Pointer
+#### 7.7.18 Fd8Pointer

-Calculates an FD8 flow pointer raster from an input DEM.
+Calculates an FD8 flow pointer raster from an input DEM..

 *Parameters*: